Parbati Charan Das

 Parbati Charan Das (1923–1949) was first Kargil martyr of India, made supreme sacrifice when trying to cross river Indus in October 1949.

 Early life

 He passed his matriculation from Cotton Collegiate School, Gauhati; went for military training in Bangalore Military Officers Training School and joined the Indian Army in 1946.

 He topped in the inter-Army athletic meet in the pole vault and long jump.
-During his stay in Calcutta, he was a team member of the Mohun Bagan football team and captivated all with his superb ball control and possessing skills.
+During his stay in Calcutta, he was a team member of the Mohun Bagan football team where he captivated all his ball control and possessing skills.

 Background

 Immediately after independence, India Army faced challenge of incursion of Pakistan backed militants in Jammu & Kashmir.
 Though Army generally successful in repulsing this militants, but prolonged battle required control of strategic icy heights in the Kashmir sector.

 In October 1949 4th Bn 11 Gorkha Rifles was deployed in Kargil sector.
 Unit was entrusted with task of setting up a communication network in hostile environment of area.
 Lieutenant Parbati Charan Das was given the task of setting up a telecommunication line with Coy headquarters in Chulichang village on the left bank of the Indus river in the Kargil sector, an area was full of rough terrain and ice cold rivers.

 On 5 October, Lieutenant Das had personally reconnoitered the place from where he wanted to establish the telephone cable across the river.
 The next morning, Lieutenant Das, along with his two signallers, went to the right bank of the Indus river to accomplish the mission.
 He made several attempts to throw the cable across the fast flowing river.

 All attempts are gone in vain, in last resort Lieutenant Das decided to swim across the icy cool river, amidst high currents.
 He tied one end of the cable around his waist, after having checked all the knots and moorings of the cable.
 Two fellows along with him requested not to attempt such risky venture.
 But without caring about his own personal safety, he plunged into the river.
 An expert swimmer, Lieutenant Das swam across about three fourths of the river.
 But when he was just nearing the other bank of the river, he got caught in an extremely cold current and started going down the river.
 The two signallers who had the other end of the cable in their hands tried to pull him out of the icy cold waters.
 But, due to the strong currents, the cable gave way.
 Lieutenant Das fought a losing battle and was swept away.

 Vigorous search attempts were made to trace his body, but in vain.